ontoligent/mazo/README.md

 VOCAB.csv
 ```

 These files implement a relational data model of the topic model.
 They can be imported into a relational database (like SQLite) or read directly into Pandas.

+Have fun!